City grant will allow Tulsa Day Center to reimburse landlords for people who can't pay rent

 "It exemplifies the innovative approach that the City of Tulsa has taken to working collaboratively with landlords and community partners in finding solutions to our affordable housing crisis through our Affordable Housing Strategy."

 Currently, 12 landlords and property managers with more than 400 residential rental properties participate in the program.
-Other incentives that landlords receive include prioritized processing of applications to the City of Tulsa’s Emergency Rental Assistance Program (ERAP).
+Other incentives that landlords receive include prioritized processing of applications to the city’s Emergency Rental Assistance Program.

 "The Tulsa Day Center is grateful and excited to partner with the City of Tulsa, TAEO and the Affordable Housing Trust Fund to launch the Landlord Guarantee Fund," Mack Haltom, executive director of the Day Center, said in a statement.